Mustard Pork Tenderloin with Maple Rosemary Glaze | Renee's Kitchen Adventures

 Mustard Pork Tenderloin with Maple Rosemary Glaze

 Pork tenderloin is one of the leanest cuts of meat you can find.
 It's readily available and often goes on sale...which I love!
 Like pork loin, or any lean meat, the trick to making it moist and delicious is not to overcook it.
 So be sure to have an instant read thermometer ready!
 Generally, it comes two loins per package.
 This recipe for pork tenderloin comes from Eating Well.
-The original recipe uses dijon mustard, which I replaced with one of my favorite mustards....Boar's Head Delicatessen Style Mustard ....it's like dijon mustard kicked up a notch.
+The original recipe uses Dijon mustard, which I replaced with one of my favorite mustards....Boar's Head Delicatessen Style Mustard ....it's like Dijon mustard kicked up a notch.
 If you can't find it, any good mustard will do, just don't use the yellow stuff.
 You will need a skillet that you can use both on the stove top and in the oven to make this recipe.

 Mustard Pork Tenderloin with Maple Rosemary Glaze adapted from Eating Well